ASchoe311/LaunchMate/README.md

+# There is a major new release in the works with plenty of new features.
+Check it out on the ["Working"](https://github.com/ASchoe311/LaunchMate/tree/Working) branch.
+Beta testers welcome, but you will have to build the plugin yourself from source.

 # Welcome to LaunchMate: Your Ultimate Companion for Game Launch Automation!

 Tired of manually setting up launch actions for your games?
 Meet LaunchMate—the game-changing plugin for Playnite that automates the entire process!